bpietravalle/fuel/README.md

 ```
 ### Repo Terminology

-Though we are both literally on the same page right now.
-Let's make sure we are
+Though we are both literally on the same page right now, let's make sure we are
 figuratively as well:

-1. _main_: Adjective reserved for any firebaseRef or angularFire service found in a direct child of your root firebaseRef.
+1. _main_: Adjective reserved for any firebaseRef or angularFire service found at a direct child of your root firebaseRef.

-2. _nested_: Adjective reserved for any firebaseRef or angularFire service found in a child of a main node.
+2. _nested_: Adjective reserved for any firebaseRef or angularFire service found at a child of a main node.

 For example:
 ```javascript